jasonp000/angry-umbrella/0-zero-zazzy-zettameters/readme.md

 ```

 You will be prompted to destroy the infrastructure.
 Respond with `yes`.

-It is important to destroy any unused running instances and such in AWS, otherwise you can be charged!
+#### It is important to destroy any unused running instances and such in AWS, otherwise you can be charged!

-You can now move to _Directory Number 1!_
+You can now move to _Directory 1-one...!_

-###### This is a work in progress, as is most things in life.

-Thanks.